Encrypt Drives with LUKS in Linux

 You can encrypt the entire root partition (easily done during initial system install), specific partition, a logical volume or RAID device with LUKS.

-In this guide, we already created a partition, /dev/sdb1 and this is what we will use as an example on how to encrypt drives with LUKS in Linux.
+In this guide, we already created a partition, /dev/sdb1 and this is what we will use as an example.

 To list the block devices on the system, simply run lsblk command.